- Personal Loans

 When you need to apply:

-You’ll have 10 months from the end of your 8- or 24-week loan period before you even have to apply for forgiveness, so there is no pressure and no rush.
+You’ll have 10 months from the end of your 8- or 24-week loan period before you even have to apply for forgiveness, according to current SBA guidelines.
 This means you’ll have plenty of time to work with your accountant, if needed, and complete all documentation so you can ensure maximum loan forgiveness.

 What the timeline looks like after you submit your application: